 Why is my puppy this aggressive?

 Furthermore, over-exciting play can also promote nipping hard.
-It is therefore recommended that you encourage gentle play and in some cases refrain from touching him.
+It is therefore recommended that you encourage gentle play and, in some cases, refrain from touching him.

 What should I do if my puppy is nipping at my legs aggressively?

 Daily exercise is good for your dog’s health.
-It also helps in burning up the extra energy your dog may have, allowing relaxation.
+It also helps burn up the extra energy your dog may have, allowing relaxation.
 Furthermore, when you are playing with a puppy that won’t stop nipping, you should encourage non-touch play.
 Instead, you can replace it with other games like tug-of-war or throw a ball for him to fetch.